-The Company reviews long-lived assets, such as property and equipment, intangible assets subject to amortization, and right-of-use assets on operating leases for impairment whenever events or changes in circumstances include, but are not limited to, significant underperformance relative to historical or projected future operating results, significant changes in circumstances include, but are not limited to, significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the acquired assets or the toward business, and significant regarding results, significant changes in the manner of use of the acquired assets or the toward business, and significant regarding results, significant changes in the manner of use of the acquired assets or the significant session and the set of the primary asset included in the asset group to recommit tends.
-Recoverability of assets to be held and used is measured by rescribed to the carrying amount of the asset group is not recoverable, the impairment loss is calculated as the excess of the carrying avalue over the fair value.
-We define our asset group as on operating club or restaurant location, which is also our reporting unit or the lowest level for which cash flows can be identified.
+The Company reviews long-lived assets, such as property and equipment, intangible assets subject to amortization, and right-of-use assets on operating leases for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
+These events or changes in circumstances include, but are not limited to, significant underperformance relative to historical or projected future operating results, significant changes in the manner of use of the acquired assets or the strategy for the overall business, and significant negative industry or economic trends.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of the asset group to the estimated undiscounted cash flows over the estimated remaining useful life of the primary asset included in the asset group.
+If the asset group is not recoverable, the impairment loss is calculated as the excess of the carrying value over the fair value.
+We define our asset group as an operating club or restaurant location, which is also our reporting unit or the lowest level for which cash flows can be identified.
 Assets to be disposed of are separately presented in the balance sheet and reported at the lower of the carrying amount or fair value less costs to sell and are no longer depreciated.
-For assets held for sale, we measure fair values in asset or similar items in active or inactive markets (level 2) developed using observable data.
+For assets held for sale, we measure fair value using an estimation based on quoted prices for similar items in active or inactive markets (level 2) developed using observable data.
 The assets and liabilities of a disposal group classified as held for sale are presented separately in the appropriate asset and liability sections of the balance sheet.
-During fiscal 2023, the Company impaired one club in fiscal 2023 for predating lease right-of-use assets assets amounting to \$\$1.00 million and during fiscal 2021, the Company impaired five cluss (including one later reclassified as held